 Both opposite and same-sex couples now have the choice of getting married or entering into a civil partnership.
 Outside of the religious community, some sections of the general public are starting to view marriage and civil partnerships as one and the same, the same commitment just with a different title.
 Often, a civil partner will

-and Richard Jones Why is domicile important?
+Why is domicile important?
 According to UK law when a child is born via surrogacy the surrogate who gives birth to the child is recognised as the child’s legal mother.
 If the surrogate is married, the surrogate’s husband is the child’s legal father.
-The intended parents must apply for a parental order
+The intended parents must apply for a parental order in order to